laravel-liberu/documentation/docs/backend/tables.md

 - `php artisan vendor:publish --tag=tables-resources` - the example table json config,
     builder and custom action
 - `php artisan vendor:publish --tag=tables-mail` - the templates used for notifications
-- `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the templates used for notifications
+- `php artisan vendor:publish --tag=liberu-mail` - a common alias for when wanting to update the templates used for notifications
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with the `--force` flag

 ## External dependencies